samrocketman/blog/_posts/2020-10-18-github-migrate-master-to-main-branch.md

 appropriate because it simplified finding repositories I needed to migrate to `main` branch as the default branch.

-# Migrate code tied to master
+# Migrate code tied to master branch

 Some repositories will have source code files tied to the `master` branch such as CI files.
 Typically, CI code files are not more than 2 levels deep in the